powerpuffpenguin/easyts/README.md

 # Quick start

 I believe there is no need to explain how useful chan and select are, otherwise we would not be looking for ways to use it in js together.
-If there is something unclear about its concepts and points of attention, please check the introduction of goalng.
+If there is something unclear about its concepts and points of attention, please check the introduction of golang.
 The usage logic of this library is similar to that of golang.

 Just look at how the code creates chan and passes data: [(golang)](https://go.dev/tour/concurrency/2)